nsidc/qgreenland/doc/reference/data-compatibility-guide.md

 the options for adding additional data are nearly unlimited.
 We offer different guidelines for data compatibility depending on what your goals are:

-## Guidelines for publishing previously unpublished data so it is compatible with QGreenland
+## Publishing previously unpublished data so it is compatible with QGreenland

 To ensure that your own original research datasets will be easy to work with in QGreenland, either in your own individual QGreenland project or as an addition